Redemption (band): Frozen in the Moment: Live in Atlanta (2007–2008)

-The band performed a well-reviewed 75-minute set at Progpower VIII on October 5, 2007 at Center Stage Atlanta in Atlanta, GA.
+The band performed a well-reviewed 75-minute set at Progpower VIII on October 5, 2007, at Center Stage Atlanta in Atlanta, GA.
 This performance was recorded and released on DVD and audio CD in 2009.
 It contains a performance of fan favorite Sapphire from The Fullness of Time, a 16-minute long song that has rarely been performed live due to its length.

 Shortly after completing the mix of the live album in 2008, the band recorded its follow-up, Snowfall on Judgment Day, with Greg Hosharian recording keys in addition to van Dyk.

 Snowfall on Judgment Day (2008–2010)

-In October 2008, in the process of a routine physical, van Dyk was diagnosed with multiple myeloma, a cancer of the bone marrow that at the time had a median life expectancy of 3–5 years and was largely considered incurable.
+In October 2008, in the process of a routine physical, van Dyk was diagnosed with multiple myeloma, a cancer of the bone marrow that at the time had a median life expectancy of three to five years and was largely considered incurable.
 Undaunted, van Dyk recorded Alder's vocals and traveled to Toronto, Canada to record a guest vocal performance from James LaBrie of Dream Theater, before disclosing his illness to his bandmates and telling them of his intent to battle the disease.
-He took a leave of absence from work and underwent extensive chemotherapy for several months at the Myeloma Institute for Research and Therapy at the University of Arkansas, Medical Sciences in Little Rock, AR.
+He took a leave of absence from work and underwent extensive chemotherapy for several months at the Myeloma Institute for Research and Therapy at the University of Arkansas, Medical Sciences in Little Rock, Arkansas.
 With the visionary and aggressive therapy he underwent, he remains in complete remission with an expectation of cure.
 Van Dyk chronicled his diagnosis and treatment online at his blog as a means of helping others dealing with the disease, and continues to volunteer his time in patient outreach and counseling.

 While undergoing chemotherapy, van Dyk composed new music and waited for the mixes for Snowfall to come back from Newton.
 Without van Dyk in the room, the results of the mix diverged from expectation and Newton's schedule became impacted and he was unable to continue to work on it.
 Van Dyk elected to remix the record with noted producer Tommy Hansen and the album was released on October 6, 2009, shortly after van Dyk achieved complete remission. van Dyk returned to Los Angeles and resumed work, as well as finished writing music for the band's next release.
 Snowfall is considered one of the highlights of Redemption's discography by both the band's fans and van Dyk.
 It contains fan favorites "Black and White World" and "Walls".